arjunjauhari/crowdfundingML-kaggle/documentation/report.md

 -   It seems like the assumption was not correct for this dataset.

-Method 3 - Graph donor threshold {#method-3---graph-donor-threshold .unnumbered}
+Method 3 - Graph donor threshold
 --------------------------------

 We then counted the number of donors each project had from the backer